No. 6 Squadron IAF

-No. 6 Squadron (Dragons) is a fighter squadron and is equipped with Jaguar IM/IS and based at Jamnagar Air Force Station.
+No. 6 Squadron also known as The Dragons Squadron nicknamed The Dragons is a fighter squadron and is equipped with Jaguar IM/IS and based at Jamnagar Air Force Station.

 History

 No. 6 Squadron is one of the ten senior squadrons of the Indian Air Force.
 Reformed in January 1951, its varied roles have included air-sea rescue, counter-air, fighter-reconnaissance, maritime reconnaissance, maritime strike, target towing and transport.